ronaldbosma/protect-apim-with-oauth/demos/demo.md

 #### Configure the REST Client extension in Visual Studio Code

-We'll use [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension in Visual Studio Code to call the API.
+You'll use the [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension in Visual Studio Code to call the API.
 Follow these steps to configure an environment for the REST Client:

-1. Add an environment to your Visual Studio Code user settings with the OAuth settings ad API Management hostname.
+1. Add an environment to your Visual Studio Code user settings with the OAuth settings and API Management hostname.
 Use the following example and replace the values with your own:
     ```
     {
         ...
 MORE SETTINGS HERE ...